mseminatore/teslamock/README.md

 Express app that mimics (or mocks) the Tesla REST API for local testing and experimentation.

+# Installation

+In order to use the app and/or samples you must first download and install [NodeJS](http://nodejs.org).

+An installable module for [npm](http://npmjs.org) is now available.
+To download and install the library and all of its dependencies to a local project directory use the following:

+    npm install teslamock

+You may also install directly from the GitHub [source](https://github.com/mseminatore/teslamock).
+Either download and unzip the source, or clone the repository.

+>Remember, whether you install via npm, ZIP source or Git clone you must install the dependencies before using teslamock.

+To install dependencies via npm, from the root level of the library directory type:

+    npm install

+This app is under development.
+New features and bug fixes are being added periodically.
+To ensure that you have the very latest version of teslamock and it's dependencies be sure to update frequently.
+To do so, from your project directory type:

+    npm update

 ## Tesla API Documentation

 The Tesla REST API encapusulated by this library was documented through the collaboration of many Tesla owners.
 Please